Suwałki Agreement: Negotiations in Suwałki

-At the time of the negotiations, the military situation on the ground was threatening Lithuania not only in the Suwałki Region, but also in Vilnius.
+At the time of the negotiations, the military situation on the ground was threatening Lithuania not only in the Suwałki Region but also in Vilnius.
 The Polish leader, Józef Piłsudski, feared that the Entente and the League might accept the fait accompli that had been created by the Soviet transfer of Vilnius to Lithuania on August 26, 1920.
 Already on September 22, Sapieha asked Paderewski to gauge the possible reaction of the League in case military units in the Kresy decided to attack Vilnius, following the example of the Italian Gabriele D'Annunzio, who in 1919 staged a mutiny and took over the city of Fiume.
 By agreeing to the negotiations, the Poles sought to buy time and distract attention from the Vilnius Region.
-The Lithuanians hoped to avoid new Polish attacks and, with help of the League, to settle the disputes.
+The Lithuanians hoped to avoid new Polish attacks and, with the help of the League, to settle the disputes.

 The conference began in the evening of September 29, 1920.
 The Polish delegation was led by colonel Mieczysław Mackiewicz (who originated from Lithuania), and the Lithuanian delegation by general Maksimas Katche.
 Lithuania proposed an immediate armistice, but the Polish delegation refused.
 Only after the Lithuanian delegation threatened to leave the negotiation table did Poland agree to stop fighting, but only to the west of the Neman River (the Suwałki Region).
 Fighting to the east of the river continued.
-The Polish delegates demanded that the Lithuanians allow the Polish forces to use a portion of the Warsaw – Saint Petersburg Railway and the train station in Varėna (Orany).
+The Polish delegates demanded that the Lithuanians allow the Polish forces to use a portion of the Saint Petersburg–Warsaw railway and the train station in Varėna (Orany).
 The Lithuanians refused: their major forces were concentrated in the Suwałki Region and moving them to protect Vilnius without the railway would be extremely difficult.
 The Lithuanian side was ready to give up the Suwałki Region in exchange for Poland's recognition of the Lithuanian claims to Vilnius.